ansible/receptor/tests/functional/README.md

  * In order to run the receptorctl tests you must have python3, virtualenv, and pip installed.
 The `receptorctl-tests` make target will setup a virtualenv for the tests.
+ * `openssl` must be installed on the system in order for the cli tests to pass

 ## CLI Tests